shazam37/Medical_chatbot/README.md

 LLMs have been widely celebrated and applied to building custom models for different applications.
 LLMs are already pre-trained on a large corpus of text data inlcuding how to interact like a human.
 Thus, if such pre-trained models are taught a specific subject or topic, they quickly grasp its nuance and generate an almost human like response explaining those topics.
 The creativity of LLM models are controlled with a parameter called 'temperature' whose value ranges from 0 to 1.

 A higher temperature value allows the model to take risk and generate creative responses, however there is a chance to give wrong response as well.
-Whereas a lower temperature value keeps the model deterministic, the model doesn't take any risk and generates a safe response.
+Whereas a lower temperature value keeps the model deterministic where the model doesn't take any risk and generates a safe response.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------